jhakrraman/jhakrraman.github.io/_portfolio/45_ARPL_NYU.md

 >Focused on scene reconstruction in dynamic environments using a transformer-based architecture.
 >Developed a model to regress point maps directly from RGB images for unstructured scene understanding.
 >Employed error-based metrics and momentum-based keyframe control to optimize frame selection.
->Reduced the number of required keyframes while improving reconstruction quality and efficiency.
+>Reduced the number of required keyframes while improving reconstruction quality and efficiency on the drone.